top of page

 f.
 Members of student disciplinary panels must be selected randomly from the relevant student cohort (that is, of undergraduate students for undergraduate respondents, graduate students for student respondents in graduate degree programs) much in the way potential jurors are randomly selected in the U.S.

-h.
-The following shall be immediately removed from all electronic and other files: All notations and other information in any undergraduate or graduate student’s files for concerns or complaints that were made and where the complaining party and the nature of the concern or complaint was never officially disclosed to the targeted student and where the targeted student did not then have recourse to correct what the targeted student believes were incorrect and even false statements.
+i.
+Whether or not a student exercises her or his rights under FERPA, above, the following shall be immediately removed from all electronic and other files: All notations and other information in any undergraduate or graduate student’s files for concerns or complaints that were made and where the complaining party and the targeted student did not then have recourse to correct what the targeted student believes were incorrect and even false statements.

-3. Stanford’s Administrative Costs Must Be Brought Under Control
+3. Stanford’s Administrative Bureaucracy Must Be Brought Under Control

 a.
 With the exception of the medical center and dining and housing services, within five years, the following reductions shall be achieved for control of Stanford’s administrative costs: